 - Apparently cigars don’t photograph well in thunderstorms.

-- A 10% discount with the box price is going to make The Intrigue an insane value.
+- A 10 percent discount with the box price is going to make The Intrigue an insane value.

 - For the next month or so, the only way to purchase these will be to purchase them from Hava Cigar Shop.
 Currently the Volstead sampler which includes each of the eight different Intemperance sizes is for sale.
 The name is an obvious homage to the Volstead Act of 1919, which was crucial to the enforcement of the Eighteenth Amendment and named for Rep. Andre Volstead, one of the key proponents of prohibition.